 Most of these rainfall maps are produced as both colour and black/white GIF images, with low and high resolution versions available in each case.
 The low resolution colour GIF images are the ones usually displayed, with links to the other three types placed under the main image.
 Place names are generally to be found on the high resolution versions.
 Portable Document Format (PDF) versions of the images are also generated for high-quality printing.
 Please note however that PDF versions is not archived for reasons of space.
-PDF versions of older maps may be obtained from the National Climate Centre via feedback form, but charges may be imposed for their provision.
+PDF versions of older maps may be obtained via feedback form, but charges may be imposed for their provision.

 The map projections used are either Cylindrical Equidistant (CE) or Lambert Conformal (LC).
 The Lambert Conformal projection takes three parameters; the central longitude (in degrees east of the Greenwich Meridian) and two standard parallels of latitude (in degrees south of the equator).

 |Map projection||LC 134° 10°, 40°||CE||CE||LC 140.8° 10°, 40°||LC 146.5° 10°, 44°||CE||CE||CE|

 The Victoria and Tasmania maps are based on a finer resolution analysis than the remaining maps.
 Consequently there may be slight inconsistencies in the detail represented on the Vic./Tas. maps as compared against the Aus./SA/NSW maps.